-Del Nyla was only okay.
+Del Nyla, the mercenary, was only okay.
 I kind of liked her kick-butt manner and skills, but she sometimes came across as too rough to be likeable.
 She had a softer side, though, but that’s practically ignored until the very end.
 I honestly think I would have liked her better if the author had focused more on her soft side – maybe pitted it against her assassin attitude.

 I loved the plot.
 In the beginning, there’s three characters living totally different lives, and I had no idea how they were going to come together.
 But they did, into a conspiracy and rebellion.
 Betrayals, battle scenes, tangled plotlines up until the very end…I loved it.
 And I loved how Chay shone (have I mentioned she’s awesome?).

 I also loved the idea of the King’s Marked – people born with dark, tattoo-like marks and special powers.
 That’s the gist of it, although there’s a whole lot more details that fall into place throughout King’s Mark.
 It was brilliantly imagined and explained.

 This was a long book, but I think it could have been longer.
 Del Nyla and Maro especially could have benefited from some extra character development.
 I think Del Nyla should have worked more with Chay and Leti.
 And I wouldn’t object to reading more of Chay (have I mentioned how awesome she is?).